-According to Wikipedia, An application programming interface (API) is an interface or communication protocol between a client and a server intended to simplify the building of client-side software.
+According to Wikipedia, An application programming interface ( API) is an interface or communication protocol between a client and a server intended to simplify the building of client-side software.
 Sounds complex but this isn’t the case.
-In this tutorial, we will transform this algorithm that returns the most dominant colors of an image into an API.

 Let’s see the code.